© All Rights Reserved T-A Travel

 A number of good quality colleges and universities may be found all over the country.
 Here are a few:

 There are about 170 different dialects that are spoken within the archipelago.
-Some of the major dialects include Tagalog, Cebuano, Ilocano, Kapampangan, Bicolano, Tboli, Tausog, Ivatan, hiligaynon, Ibanag, Panggalatok.
-The dialect Chabakano, spoken in Zamboanga, is very close to the Spanish language.
+Some of the major dialects include Tagalog, Cebuano, Ilocano, Kapampangan, Bicolano, Tboli, Tausog, Ivatan, Hiligaynon, Ibanag, Panggalatok.
+The dialect Chavacano, spoken in Zamboanga, is very close to the Spanish language.

 English is considered the second language and is the medium of instruction in all schools.